yitmeng00/yitmeng00/README.md

 ## About Me

+- Currently focusing on MERN stack development 💻

 - Has a curious mind with an insatiable appetite for learning and a passion for exploring the latest technologies ✨

-- Focusing on building user-friendly, reliable and scalable system and applications that can make positive impact to the world 🌐
+- Lifelong vision: Build user-friendly, reliable, and scalable systems and applications that have a positive impact on the world. 🌐

 - Photography Enthusiast 📷